Egg White Bites Recipe in Oven

 Ingredient Notes

-- Ricotta – my favorite part of this recipe because it makes the texture so smooth and creamy.
+- Ricotta – My favorite part of this recipe because it makes the texture so smooth and creamy

-How is this recipe different from Starbucks Egg White Bites?
+How is this recipe different from Starbucks’ Egg White Bites?

 If you haven’t tried Starbucks Egg Bites, you should because they are delicious!
-However, I think this recipe is WAY better.

-Starbuck’s recipe uses cottage cheese and my recipe uses ricotta cheese.
+Lastly, Starbuck’s recipe uses cottage cheese and my recipe uses ricotta cheese.

 Frequently Asked Questions